lastcoolnameleft/kubernetes-workshop/persistent-storage-azure-files.md

 # Containers Orchestrator hands-on lab with Kubernetes

+*NOTE: Tested on AKS, but experienced problems with ACS due to https://github.com/kubernetes/kubernetes/pull/53172*

 ## Persist storage on Azure with Azure Files

 [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) are a way to manage file shares that are accessible via the Server Message Block (SMB) protocol.
 In this walkthrough, we will use Azure Files to persist data inside Pods.